4th Grade Program

 The classroom portion of the program, entitled “Indians Today,” focuses on the issues most important to Native Americans in Oregon now.
 The incorporation of traditional values and practices in a contemporary context is discussed.
 This lesson is delivered first so that students are able to view the historical artifacts and traditional practices presented in the other parts of the program with the understanding that they provide the context for a dynamic and changing culture.

-After learning about modern Native American cultures, students visit the Coos Historical & Maritime Museum to view our collection of Native American tools, baskets and other artifacts.
+After learning about modern Native American cultures, students visit the Coos History Museum & Maritime Collection to view our collection of Native American tools, baskets and other artifacts.
 Students are asked to investigate the objects as a historian wouldundefinedthinking carefully about the meaning and value of each item.
 They are also asked to engage with historical figures of local significance through interactive historical role-playing.

 The program culminates at the Coquille Indian Tribe’s Community Plankhouse.
 This site provides students the opportunity to learn about traditional lifestyles and plankhouse construction (interpreted in some respects with modern materials).
 Tribal members explain and demonstrate storytelling, basket-making, salmon-baking, and the construction and use of traditional tools.